 Sounds of Summer Concert Series, Marysville

-Marysville hosts a series of fun cover bands in Jennings Memorial Park on Fridays 7 p.m. this summer.
+Marysville hosts bands in Jennings Memorial Park on Fridays at 7 p.m. this summer.

-Editor’s notes: This article was most recently updated in June 2108.
-Kris Collingridge, Lauren Valencia and ParentMap staff contributed to this article.
+Editor’s notes: Kris Collingridge, Lauren Valencia and ParentMap staff contributed to this article.